StakeNow/tzip/drafts/draft-sign-in-with-tezos.md

 ## Backwards compatibility

-The data model of the message MUST be derived from the `interface` referencing to the SIWT specification in the [offchain-message-signing][] TZIP.
-Different versions MAY have breaking changes.
+The data model of the message MUST be derived from the SIWT specification referenced in the `interface` according to the [offchain-message-signing][] encoding.
+Different versions of SIWT MAY have breaking changes.

 ## Reference implementation